Her Excellency Senator Anna Maria Anders

-The Honorable Edvīns Šnore is a film director and member of the Latvian Saeima. Šnore's first feature-length documentary, The Soviet Story, depicts the Bolshevik Revolution and the bloody early history of the Soviet Union.
+Hon.
+Edvīns Šnore is a film director and member of the Latvian Saeima. Šnore's first feature-length documentary, The Soviet Story, depicts the Bolshevik Revolution and the bloody early history of the Soviet Union.
 The film goes on to highlight the massive death toll of Soviet communism, the ideological and strategic closeness of the Soviet Union and Nazi Germany before 1941, and the origins of modern totalitarianism and political genocide in Marxist theory.
 For his work on The Soviet Story, Šnore received the Latvian Order of the Three Stars in 2008, and the Estonian Order of the Cross of Terra Mariana in 2009.

-Ambassador György Szapáry previously served as Hungarian Ambassador to the United States from 2011-2015.
-Ambassador Szapáry was born to an aristocratic Hungarian family in Tiszabura, Hungary.
+Amb.
+György Szapáry previously served as Hungarian Ambassador to the United States from 2011-2015.
+Amb.
+Szapáry was born to an aristocratic Hungarian family in Tiszabura, Hungary.
 He left Hungary after the 1956 Soviet Invasion of the country, completing his graduate studies at the University of Louvain, in Belgium, where he attained both an MA and a PhD in economics.
 He returned to Hungary and recuperated his Hungarian citizenship after the fall of communism.

-F. Flagg Taylor, IV is an associate professor of government at Skidmore College.
+Dr. F. Flagg Taylor, IV is an associate professor of government at Skidmore College.
 Taylor’s specialty is in the history of political thought and American government, especially the question of executive power.
 He is the co-author of The Contested Removal Power, 1789-2010, author of numerous articles, and editor of The Great Lie: Classic and Recent Appraisals of Ideology and Totalitarianism and The Long Night of the Watchman: Essays by Václav Benda, 1977-1989.